Connect with us

 Fri, 29 Sep 2023 09:00:00 +0000

 JOHNSON CITY, Tenn. — Five years ago, rival hospital companies in this blue-collar corner of Appalachia made a deal.
 If state lawmakers let them merge, leaving no competitors, the hospitals promised not to gouge prices or cut corners.
-They agreed to dozens of quality-of-care conditions, spelled out with benchmarks, and to provide hundreds of millions of dollars in charity care to in need.
+They agreed to dozens of quality-of-care conditions, spelled out with benchmarks, and to provide hundreds of millions of dollars in charity care to patients in need.

-, Ballad Health's 20 hospitals remain the only option for hospital care for most of about 1.1 million residents in a 29-county region at the nexus of Tennessee, Virginia, Kentucky, and North Carolina.
+Today, Ballad Health’s 20 hospitals remain the only option for hospital care for most of about 1.1 million residents in a 29-county region at the nexus of Tennessee, Virginia, Kentucky, and North Carolina.
 But Ballad has not met many of the quality benchmarks nor provided much of the charity, spurring discontent among those with no choice but to rely on Ballad for their care.

-Two dozen states, from Florida to Washington, have at some point passed so-called COPA laws that allow hospital to merge into monopolies, disregarding warnings from the Federal Trade Commission that such mergers can become difficult to control and may decrease the overall quality of care.
-In the case of Ballad, the nation's largest-known COPA deal, public records suggest that is exactly what happened.
+Two dozen states, from Florida to Washington, have at some point passed so-called COPA laws that allow hospital systems to merge into monopolies, disregarding warnings from the Federal Trade Commission that such mergers can become difficult to control and may decrease the overall quality of care.
+In the case of Ballad, the nation’s largest-known COPA deal, public records suggest that is exactly what happened.

 Documents released by the Tennessee Department of Health show: